arcanemachine/phoenix-todo-list/README.md

 - The required environment variables have been set.
   - Use the instructions in the previous step to create a basic `.env` file in the project root directory.
-- A PostgreSQL server is up and running.
+- A Postgres server is up and running.
   - You may need to create a test database: `MIX_ENV=test mix ecto.create`
   - If any errors occur during the tests, try resetting the test database: `MIX_ENV=test mix ecto.reset`
     - For example, the E2E test scripts reset the database between test runs.
 However, if the script is aborted, the database may not be reset, which can effect the results of `mix test`.